 Kudzu can be purchased with ease online and it won’t break the bank.
 However, there are a lot of supplements that claim to contain kudzu that are mostly cheap fillers.
 Look for supplements that contain organic kudzu powder.
 Kudzu is known to be extremely safe, with very few reported adverse side effects.

-- Planetary Herbals Kudzu – This is the brand I used when I tried kudzu.
+Planetary Herbals Kudzu is the brand I used when I tried kudzu.
 It is very high quality and the Amazon reviews speak for themselves.

-In my opinion, the Planetary Herbals brand is best for someone who has not yet quit drinking, and who wants to try pure kudzu powder on its own.
+In my opinion, the Planetary Herbals brand is a great option for someone who has not yet quit drinking, and who wants to try pure kudzu powder on its own.

 A growing number of double-blind, peer reviewed studies have confirmed the effectiveness of using kudzu for alcoholism.
 Early research focused on rats with good results, which were later replicated with human subjects.